lesliefinlayson/Waves-and-Ice-Cream/README.md

-# Waves and Ice Cream:  Weather Analysis for June and December on Oaho
+# Waves & Ice Cream:  Weather Analysis for June and December on Oaho

 ## Purpose